 I would also bring a Tripod and ND filters since the city is really fun to capture at night.

-My List of the Best Places to Photograph In Florence
+Best Places to Photograph In Florence

 Piazzale Michelangelo